ethereum/EIPs/EIPS/eip-metanft_keystore_contr.md

 ## Abstract

+- MetaNFTs are an interface that extends NFTs

 - MetaNFTs aim to address the limitations of traditional NFTs by enabling on-chain data aggregation, providing an interface for standardized, interoperable, and composable data management solutions within NFTs.

 - MetaNFTs store data as Properties, an agnostic data structure.
 Properties can have Restrictions (i.e. in the case of an identity-based Property or SoulBound Tokens, a Transfer Restriction; in the case of staking, a Lock Restriction).